yongsungm/yongsungm.github.io/essays/what-makes-a-good-website.md

 animations of stick-figures and creepy cartoons.
 Occasionally I’d visit the website of a band I liked or of a random project someone shared and the entire page would be created with Flash.
 This allowed for a fully interactive web experience in which the whole page might react to the movements of your cursor or the input of your keyboard.
 It wasn’t all good though.
-Especially with the hardware and bandwidth limitations of the average consumer in the early 2000s, coming across a Flash website could potentially result in an unpleasant experience in which the page was slow to react, would crash your browser, or even possibly freeze your computer.
+Especially with the hardware and bandwidth limitations of the average consumer in the early 2000s, coming across a Flash website would often result in an unpleasant experience in which the page was slow to react, would crash your browser, or even possibly freeze your computer.
 According to an <a href="https://www.maketecheasier.com/browsers-ending-flash-support/">article written by Mike Tee</a>, a couple major reasons Flash support was discontinued was due to its security vulnerabilities and its difficulty integrating into mobile platforms.
 Since such a large portion of internet